 Museology at the University of Helsinki is taught for the Master’s Program in Cultural Heritage (KUMA).
-It is equally open to students from other programs (e.g., History, Languages) as well as those from the Open University.
+It is equally open to students from other programs (e.g., History, Languages) and faculties, as well as to students from the Open University.

 Museology is a study module of 30 ECTS that can be taken alongside your study track (or major).
 The study module is recommended for anyone interested in museum work and research.
 The current Finnish Museums Act (314/2019, §5.10) states that professionally-led museums in Finland need a minimum of two museum sector experts with completed museology core studies.
 The museology study module at the University of Helsinki forms such a core study.

-For PhD students researching museums, there is also the Cultural Heritage, European Ethnology, and Museum Studies (CHEEMS) doctoral seminar, which covers museology.
+For PhD students researching museums, there is also the Ethnology, Museology, and Cultural Heritage doctoral seminar.

 > Open University> Museum internships |